davesnuthouse/redDKP/README.md

 6. (Fixed) On first load the dkp table displays blank, it takes a /reload for the data to display
 7. (fixed)It has lost formatting on the editors list due to fixing name sync issues (likely cosmetic)
 8. (Fixed) After fixing 5 the window can nolonger be moved on the DKP tab
 9. (Fixed) The group invites spams the user untill they accept the invite rather than once
-10. Currently only views the top 3 ranks of the guild as officer
-11. Personally it feels like there's a loop somewhere in the Editors code that makes it constantly check Editors, which is pointless... needs improved.
+10. (Fixed) Personally it feels like there's a loop somewhere in the Editors code that makes it constantly check Editors, which is pointless... needs improved.
-12. Force SYNC came up when GL on DND (or just ALL funcitonality when GL/Editor on DND)
+11. It can behave very erratically when GL/Editor is AFK or DND.
+I know WHY that is but code might be able to be improved to do something else in this situation instead of fail (ie get data from another user?)

 Features to consider for the distant future: